newyorrker/newyorrker/README.md

 I’m a frontend developer.
 And I try to learn javascript deepest.

-*   🇹🇷 I'm based in Fethiye
+*   🇺🇿 I'm based in Uzbekistan
 *   ✉️  You can contact me at [rkarshiev.develop@gmail.com](mailto:rkarshiev.develop@gmail.com)

 ### Skills